501 - Not Implemented

 Pro Tip

-- -generate compatibility tests directly from OpenAPI/contract diffs so unsupported methods fail in CI before deployment.
+- -derive compatibility tests directly from OpenAPI/contract diffs so unsupported methods fail in CI before deployment.

 Official References